Final Approval Body: Senior Leadership Team

 Responsible officer/unit - University Secretariat

 Step 4 - The ERD will consider the Naming Proposal for recommendation to the Board of Trustees for approval.
 The ERD will decide whether it will or will not endorse the Naming Proposal.
 The decision will be recorded in the minutes of the ERD meeting.
-If endorsed, the ERD will recommend the Naming Proposal to the Board of Trustees for approval.
+If endorsed, the ERD will recommend the Naming Proposal to the Board of Trustees for final approval.

 Responsible officer/unit - External Relations and Development Committee